cryostatio/cryostatio.github.io/guides/_subsections/store-credentials.md

       summary="Navigate to the Security tab"
       image-name="2.3.0/navigate-to-security.png"
       text="
         First, navigate to the <i>Security</i> tab.
 The Store Credentials table lists all credentials in Cryostat's keyring.
-Click <i>Add</i> to define a new set of credentials.
+Click <i>Add</i> to define a new credential.
       "
     %}
   </li>